How To Write A Resume For A Job With No Experience (9 Simple Steps)

 Should I put recent graduate on a resume?

-As a recent graduate, we don’t typically recommended to include the fact that you are a recent graduate on your resume.
+As a recent graduate we don’t typically recommend including the fact that you are a recent graduate on your resume.
 This is something that can be discussed during the interview process.

 Save room for what matters on a resume.
-It’s more important to focus on your work experience and accomplishments that are relevant to the role.
+It’s more important to focus on your work experience and relevant accomplishments to the role.

 “Referrals are 5x more effective than all other means of hiring.”